Emergent gravity in superplastic crystals: The theory on the language of Wigner - Weyl formalism

 Using technique developed in Appendix A it is shown in Appendix C that we are able to substitute here $e_a^j\frac{\delta}{\delta e_{i}^a(z)}$ by $\frac{1}{2}\Big(p_j\frac{\partial}{\partial p_i} - \delta_i^j\Big)\delta(z-x)$ provided that $e^{i}_a$ depend on coordinates only slightly.
 In Appendix B we show, in addition, that the covariant derivative of stress - energy tensor is a topological invariant.

 The effective low energy theory for the model with a Fermi point gives rise to the following expression for $Q_W$

 provided that the Gruneisen parameter is much smaller than unity.
 This situation may be realized in the ideal superplastic crystals, where the elastic deformations do not require energy.
 Here $\omega$ is the emergent spin connection resulted from the disclinations, while the elasticity vielbein leads to the presence of torsion.
-In this case the space components of the emergent stress - energy tensor appear to be identical to the stress tensor of elasticity.
 As it was mentioned above, we assume that the appearance of the Fermi point is broken by a small mass term.
 As a result the fermions become gapped, and the system already does not suffer from the infrared singularities (which appear for any gapless fermions in the presence of interactions).
 Thus we come to

 It was noticed above that Eq. (\ref{Qlow}) represents the low energy approximation for the theory with the Fermi point (broken weakly by a small mass term).
 For momenta far from the Fermi point the form of $\hat Q$ is essentially different.
 The whole theory may be actually considered as the regularization of the relativistic theory with fermions and gravity.